 Supported blockchains: The blockchain field accepts solana, stellar, base, polygon, or monad.
 All examples use Solana, but the flow works identically across chains.

-Two types of auth are used throughout the personal flow:
+Two types of auth are used in this flow:

-Steps 1–5 use your API key with the customer_id in the URL path
+The API steps (create organization, submit identity, upload documents, register bank) use your API key with the customer_id in the URL path.

 Create Customer Organization — POST /ramp/organization